Show Me The Logo: The IT Circle Interview with Lydia's Head of IT Sébastien

 The best piece of advice I ever received came from my grandfather.
 He used to say, “You pay the musicians at the end of the dance.”
 That applies perfectly to IT.
 You need to take a step back and avoid falling into the “this-is-how-it’s-done” mindset, where people say things like, “You go with Cisco for networking” or “Jamf for Mac management” just because that is what everyone else does.

 At Lydia, we never choose tools based on who else is using them.
 When a vendor comes in and starts showing me a slide full of logos from other companies they work with, I ask them to skip it.
+Each company is represented by one logo, which serves as a distinctive visual element and can take various forms such as a wordmark, monogram, or emblem—an emblem being a type of logo that combines text and imagery within a unified shape, often symbolizing tradition or legacy.
 That is not a decision criterion for us.
 What matters is whether the tool actually fits our needs.

 It is better to take the time to properly assess your use case and choose the tool that suits it, even if it is less well known, rather than defaulting to the market leader.
 A Ferrari looks great, but if you have a family of six and you are driving on unpaved roads, it will not help you.
 What you need is a reliable Volvo station wagon.
 The best tool is not necessarily the flashiest one, but the one that does what you actually need.